MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps.md

 By building or converting your existing site to a PWA, you can better engage your existing audience with push notifications and offline support.
 At the same time, you can continue building your audience on the open web, as users discover your PWA through search and link-sharing.

-## PWAs on Windows 10
+## PWAs on Windows 10 (EdgeHTML)

-When you distribute your *Progressive Web App* through the [Microsoft Store](https://developer.microsoft.com/en-us/store), the entire Windows 10 install base of 600+ million active monthly users is your potential app audience!

-When installed on Windows 10, PWAs run as [Universal Windows Platform](https://docs.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) apps and gain these technical advantages over running in the browser:
+When you build a *Progressive Web App* to take advantage of Windows 10, you can distribute your PWA through the [Microsoft Store](https://developer.microsoft.com/en-us/store), the entire Windows 10 install base of 600+ million active monthly users is your potential app audience!
+Applications developed this way run as [Universal Windows Platform](https://docs.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) apps and have native like access to the WinRT APIs.
+Note that the web platform rendering your code is EdgeHTML when using the WinRT APIs so be sure to use feature detection before calling any Windows specific APIs to ensure your PWA can still run across platforms where Microsoft Edge (Chromium) PWAs are available.

- - Standalone window

- - Independent process from browser (isolated cache, less overhead)

- - No storage quota (for IndexedDB, local storage, etc.)

- - Offline and background processes

- - Access to native [Windows Runtime (WinRT)](https://docs.microsoft.com/en-us/uwp/api/) APIs via JavaScript

- - Appearance in "app" contexts such as the Windows Start menu and Cortana search results

-[Here's how to get started](./progressive-web-apps/get-started.md) converting your web app to a PWA, testing it on Windows 10, and distributing it in the Microsoft Store.
+[Here's how to get started](./progressive-web-apps/get-started.md) converting your web app to a PWA (EdgeHTML), testing it on Windows 10, and distributing it in the Microsoft Store.

 ## Requirements

-To run as a PWA on Windows 10, your server-hosted web app will at minimum require:
+To run as a PWA, your server-hosted web app will at minimum require:

   - [X] [**HTTPS**](https://en.wikipedia.org/wiki/HTTPS).
 Protect your users by providing a secure connection for server/app communication.
 Service workers and other PWA technologies will only work with web resources served over a secure connection (or from *localhost* for debugging purposes).